 Tonight we’ll be hearing from:

-"I'm an Artist and Technical Writer involved in the local independent game development scene, and an infrequent Bevy docs contributor"
+"Fallible Things is an Artist and Technical Writer involved in the local independent game development scene, and an infrequent Bevy docs contributor."

 Plan for the evening: